AnonymousAccount4SE/EmpiricalStudy-MCC/README.md

-# Empirical Study of Method Name Consistency Checking
+# Deep Learning Based Identification of Inconsistent Method Names: How Far Are We?

 # Table Of Contents